The Neuroscience of Change

 The amygdala is an example of a part of the brain that reacts very quickly.
 This is because it's the part of the brain that reacts to danger.
 This could be anything from not being able to see where you're going because there's a large and hungry-looking lion in front of you, or not being able to see where you're going because a very big change is looming.
 Unfortunately, your amygdala works very quickly and doesn't make any distinction between the two situations.
 This isn't entirely unreasonable, for the last year or so, going into the office has been relatively unsafe.

 This means that when you find yourself in a dangerous situation, your amygdala kicks in and helps you get out of there.
 This is commonly known as the 'fight or flight' response.
 Of course, this is great when the danger your amygdala is reacting to is a lion.
 It's less great when it's the perceived danger of moving back to an office.
-If you're a team leader, manager, or working in HR, you may have been on the receiving end of people's fight or flight response when it comes to going back to the office.
+If you're a team leader, manager, or working in HR, you may have been on the receiving end of people's fight or flight response when it comes to change around the workplace.

 The important thing to remember is that when the amygdala is activated people feel less secure and safe, the emotional part of their brain is lacking the security it craves and is sending danger signals.
 In short, in the face of change, people will feel less happy because their emotional brain is destabilised.